Ollie-Pearce/rustmc/README.md

 ## 2. Experiment 2 (Crates)

 Due to the significant demands imposed by linking, transforming and verifying large LLVM modules parts of this experiment may require significant system resources.
-All our tests were run inside the provided Docker container on a machine running with the following specifications:
+All our tests were run inside the provided Docker container on a machine with the following specifications:

 - CPU = Intel(R) Xeon(R) Silver 4410Y @ 2.0GHz (Sapphire Rapids)
 - Cores (Physical) 48 (24)
-- Memory: 128GB`
+- Memory: 128GB
 - OS: Ubuntu 22.04.5 LTS

 To replicate the results in Table 2, navigate to `experiment2_crates/` and run the following command: